AIFahim/News-Hub-A-Online-News-App/README.md

 <hr>

 ## By using this application users get all online newspaper in one app.
-It's user friendly application.
+Trying to satisfy user friendly application.
 It's must satisfy the users need.

 <hr>